TheSinding/Concore/README.md

 However, if you'll find this usefull, then great!
 Use it to your hearts content.

-I CANNOT wouch for this beautiful piece of danish code, its **not** that well made.
+I CANNOT vouch for this beautiful piece of danish code, its **not** that well made.

 It made life easier for me as a system-administrator for a company, creating .mobileconfig and distrubuting it, is so much easier then setting it up on the induvidual computers.